OT

 • Adopt a Zero Trust model, continuously verifying both users and devices before granting access to OT systems.

-Part 3: Into the OT Zone - How Exploits Can Become Real
+How Exploits Can Become Real

 Human-Machine Interfaces (HMIs) and Supervisory Control and Data Acquisition (SCADA) systems are often deployed on Windows-based platforms, making them a prime target for attackers.